Bythos-A/ACGC-PC-Port-AI-Support/README.md

 ![Claude NPC dialogue demo](media/demo.gif)

+**Note: When having a conversation, press START to enter an empty message to exit the conversation!**

 ## Quick Start (Pre-built Release)

 Pre-built releases are available on the [Releases](https://github.com/flyngmt/ACGC-PC-Port/releases) page.
 No build tools required.